 The flavor is awesome, and the best part is that you may make it ahead and reheat it with no issues.

-This quiche stuffed zucchini is gluten free, paleo, low carb and simply scrumptious.
+This quiche stuffed zucchini is keto, gluten-free, paleo, low carb, and simply scrumptious.

 Here's a couple thoughts on round zucchini:

 - They are the same as regular zucchini, just round.

 - They taste the same and act the same when you cook them.
 Have no fear of the round zucchini.